Skip to main content

 Stop and Frisk Controversy

-The ongoing debate with stop and frisk is how to prevent law enforcement from engaging in racial profiling when deciding whom to stop and frisk.
+The ongoing debate over stop and frisk is how to prevent law enforcement from engaging in racial profiling when deciding whom to stop and frisk.
 The American Civil Liberties Union (ACLU) and other groups have claimed that the police violate the Constitution by using race to judge whether a person appears suspicious or dangerous.

 Critics scored a major victory when a federal judge declared New York City’s stop-and-frisk policy unconstitutional in 2013.
 The court based its decision on statistical evidence that suggests that officers disproportionately target people of color.